sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-617	Merge Two Binary Trees    		74.8%	Easy
+overlapped add them together. do traverse at the same time.
+->>

+<<-623	Add One Row to Tree    		50.0%	Medium
+add a row of nodes to depth d. original left subtree is still left, original right is still right.
+- bfs until d-1 layers (parent nodes) and then do the swaps.
+- dfs: add 1 layer, so that cd==d, then do the swap and return current search.
+->>

 <<-652	Find Duplicate Subtrees    		51.3%	Medium
 postorder get the subtree's serialization and check hashmap.
 ->>